Professor Daniel Wilson

-I am Director of Studies in Data Science and an Associate Professor at the Department for Continuing Education.
+I am Professor of Infectious Disease Genomics at the University of Oxford, and Director of Studies in Data Science in the Department for Continuing Education.
 I oversee and plan the Department's course offerings in Data Science, including award-bearing courses, face-to-face classes and online programmes.
 I am a Fellow of St. Cross College.

 I lead a research group in Infectious Diseases and Population Genomics at the Big Data Institute, Nuffield Department of Population Health, supported by the Wellcome Trust and Robertson Foundation.
 I am a collaborator with the Modernising Medical Microbiology consortium based at the John Radcliffe Hospital, Oxford, and Associate Member of the Department of Statistics.

 My research interests are in the genetic risk of infectious disease and the evolution of pathogen populations, which I study through comparative genome analysis.
 My research activity focuses on the analysis of bacterial diseases and populations, but I also work on viruses and non-pathogenic microorganisms.

 Motivating themes in my work are understanding the inheritance of virulence and susceptibility and the effects of transmission, natural selection and recombination in shaping pathogen diversity.
 I have investigated the evolution of pathogen populations from the colonization of individual hosts and transmission between hosts, through to the whole-species and phylogenetics levels.

 I would welcome enquiries from graduate students keen on working in any of these areas, particularly as part of the part-time DPhil programmes offered by Oxford Continuing Education.